jason-hernandez-73/Miscellanea_Pythonica/README.md

 # UC-Berkeley
-This is the repo for the Data Analytics Bootcamp projects.
+This is the repo for the Excel and Python-related Data Analytics Bootcamp projects:

+Excel "Kickstart My Chart"
+Python
+Pandas
+Matplotlib
+API's